AriFordsham/lens-wiki/Tutorial.md

     type Getting m a c = (c -> Const m c) -> a -> Const m a

-(Note: In the actual implementation Const is renamed to 'Accessor' for error reporting reasons)
+(Note: In the actual implementation Const is renamed to `Accessor` for error reporting reasons)

 we can make the slightly nicer looking type